 How Do I Get Proof of Health Insurance For Taxes?

-An IRS Form 1095 will give you proof of health insurance for your taxes.
+The IRS will give you proof of health insurance for your taxes, called Form 1095.

-• What is it?
-A 1095 form or letter is your health coverage tax form.
-It includes the health insurance details to help you file your taxes.
-You can use it to calculate tax credits or add up expenses for deductions.
+- What is it?
+A 1095 form or letter is a document you get from the IRS that includes health insurance details you may need when you file your taxes.
+You can use it to calculate tax credits and deductions.

-• How do you get it?
-It's often sent automatically by your job, insurance company or the marketplace where you bought insurance.
+- How do you get it?
+It's often sent automatically by the company you work for, insurance company or the marketplace where you bought insurance.

-• What do you do with it?
-You don't need to include the 1095 form with your tax return because the IRS already has a copy.
+- What do you do with it?
+You don't need to do anything with the 1095 form.
+That's because the IRS already has a copy.
+However, the form's information might come in handy if you choose to itemize deductions on your taxes.

 Find Cheap Health Insurance in Your Area